maarten-pennings/Lego-Mindstorms/ms4/faq.md

 >>> hub_runtime.hub.port.B.motor.run_at_speed(0)
 ```

-If on the other hand, you issue `hub_runtime.hub.port.B.motor.pwm(40)` and then do `get()`s, this changes.
+If on the other hand, you issue `hub_runtime.hub.port.B.motor.pwm(40)` and then do `get()`s,
+this changes (note that PWM is a frm of power control).
-The first number returned is 40.
+The first number returned is ~40.
 If you slow the motor with your hand, you see the first number drop, but the last number stays at 40: with constant power, the speed reduces with friction.

 ```python
 >>> hub_runtime.hub.port.B.motor.pwm(40)